Charlotte of Mecklenburg-Strelitz, Queen of the United Kingdom

 Charlotte had nine siblings:

-At the time of Charlotte’s birth, Great Britain was ruled by King George II and his heir was his eldest son, Frederick, Prince of Wales.
-Frederick predeceased his father in 1751 and his eldest son George became heir to the throne.
+At the time of Charlotte’s birth, Great Britain was ruled by King George II, and his heir was his eldest son, Frederick, Prince of Wales.
+Frederick predeceased his father in 1751, and his eldest son George became heir to the throne.
 When King George II died in 1760, his 22-year-old grandson succeeded him as King George III.
-Before George became king, two attempts to marry him had failed and now that he had succeeded to the throne, the search for a wife intensified.
-The choice fell upon Charlotte and George’s mother Augusta, Dowager Princess of Wales probably played a major role in the decision.
+Before George became king, two attempts to marry him had failed.
+Now that he had succeeded to the throne, the search for a wife intensified.
+The choice fell upon George’s mother and Charlotte’s aunt Augusta, Dowager Princess of Wales, who chose her niece Charlotte.

 Charlotte’s journey to London took ten days and included a very stormy crossing of the British Channel.
 While most of her attendants were seasick, Charlotte practiced playing “God Save the King” on the harpsichord.
 On September 8, 1761, at 10 PM, George and Charlotte married in the Chapel Royal of St. James’ Palace in London, England.
 On September 22, 1761, their coronation was held at Westminster Abbey in London, England.